 2. Pain and Guilt~Well the smell is almost painful and I should have replaced the wire that opens the latch from the inside when it fell off.
 I didn't, I am so stupid.

-3. Anger and Bargaining~How could those people just leave me out here.
+people just leave me out here.
 If the'd only come get me I'd never be snippy at them again.
 Except for sometimes when they annoy me.

 4. Depression, reflection and lonliness~This is so not fun.
 I think of the things that are just outside that door.
 I miss the noise and clamor that is sure to be going on in my kitchen.
 Chickens do not make good friends, they all are smushed into a corner trying to get away from me.